UPPMAX/programming_formalisms/lesson_plans/2024_autumn/disp_monday_morning.md

 ## Intro with course overview
 - no menti

+### Introduction
+- LOs
+    - Identify the main topics and objectives for the week's lessons.
+    - Evaluate the importance of engaging with course content and identify strategies to maintain interest and motivation throughout the week.
+    - We will set the start in why a formalized development of software is needed.

+- Content

+### SDLC tools
+- LOs
+    - Compare and contrast various software development tools and justify their relevance to specific development tasks.

+- Content

 ## Basic gitGit
 Commandline with https: BC+L+R, uses command-line

+### LOs

+#### Get started with Git/GitHub

+    - Demonstrate the ability to initiate and manage a software development project using Git and GitHub.

+    - Content
+        - Execute basic Git commands to perform version control tasks and manage project repositories effectively.
+         - get started with planning the project

 ### Literature on why
 Search through Google Scholar for 'git best practices' resulted among others: